-Immigration policies vary within Missions and sufficient provision of relevant information and administrative issues relative at this engagement should be addressed on due tile by the Mission and specified in the Call for Contribution. (passport, visa for instance).
+Immigration policies vary within Missions and sufficient provision of relevant information and administrative issues relative at this engagement should be addressed on due time by the Mission and specified in the Call for Contribution.

-Contributing States are responsible for the visa application through the appropriate host countries consular authorities.
+Contributing States are responsible for the visa application through the appropriate host countries consular authorities in the same way as for the international seconded staff.

-3.3.
-Logistics and Travel Arrangements
+3.3 Logistics and Travel Arrangements

-In order to ensure efficient streamlining of operations, the Mission is in charge of all necessary logistics from the moment of departure from the EU Member States and Contributing Third States of the Visiting Experts until their return.
-This applies to any duty travel undertaken by Visiting Experts (e.g. induction, HEAT, mission specific training etc.).
+In order to ensure efficient streamlining of operations, the Mission is in charge of all necessary logistics of the Visiting Experts until their return.
+This applies to flight tickets reservations for the deployment to and from the Mission as well as for any duty travel undertaken by Visiting Experts (e.g. induction, HEAT, mission specific training etc.).